|Sigil||The Thistle and Star - a red thistle leaf laid over a six-pointed star|

 Thieves are treated harshly.
 The thief is branded on his first offense, the right hand is cut off for the second and the third offense results in hanging.
 The penalty is the same whether the stolen items were valuable or worthless.
 Thieves avoid the nation as assiduously as Aes Sedai (TWoRJTWoT, Ch.
 30).

-Amadicia is south of the Mountains of Mist and located between Tarabon (to the northwest) and Altara (to the east) (TWoRJTWoT, Ch.
+Amadicia is south and west of the Mountains of Mist and located between Tarabon (to the northwest), Altara (to the east), and Ghealdan (to the north), with the River Eldar forming the northern and eastern border and the River Sharia the southern border (TWoRJTWoT, Ch.
 30).
 To the southeast lies the Shadow Coast and Windbiter's Finger as well as the Sea of Storms (TWoRJTWoT, Ch.
 2).

 - Bodies of Water